vfrauchiger/GopherPEDS/README.md

 The third function allows for just downloading the "latest" claims, which means the youngest pdf file of the File Wrapper with the description "CLAIMS".
 Befor clicking on ```Get Latest Claims``` you may really want to set a target directory! (ref. above).

+There is a progress bar located at the bottom of the main window which show the progress of download operations (not used if only term is requested).

 To build the application:

 _Prerequisites_: